-You are not required to link-in in order to participate in CCCNZ events or receive our communications: we exist to serve all churches who share our heritage.
-There are, however, benefits to linking-in, including voting rights for the Board and becoming more aware of a growing number of services.
+You are not required to LINK-IN in order to participate in CCCNZ events or receive our communications: we exist to serve all churches who share our heritage.
+There are benefits, including voting rights for the CCCNZ Board and becoming more aware of a growing number of services.

 The Benefits of LINKING-IN

-- Link-in enables you to serve, bless, support other churches as they seek to share the gospel
+- LINKING-IN enables you to serve, bless, support other churches as they seek to share the gospel

 - We want to link churches with campsites that can support their outreach